This is a revision of a lecture I presented on 20 April 2017 at Hope College in Holland, MI. The lecture was sponsored by the St. Benedict Institute.

 If Renaissance art lacks an opening onto the transcendent and is altogether imprisoned in its own epoch, this is because its outlook is humanistic; and humanism ... considers man and other earthly objects entirely for their own sakes as if nothing lay behind them.
 In painting the Creation, for example, Michelangelo treats Adam not as a symbol but as an independent reality; and since he does not paint man in the image of God, the inevitable result is that he paints God in the image of man.

 The treasures of Christian art and architecture are today endangered: by indifference and neglect, by misguided renovation, by war and revolution.
 They may be preserved for a time for the sake of national identity or lofty but indifferentist notions of cultural worth.
 But the Lindisfarne Gospels and Chartres Cathedral are things of this world, and will not last forever: Rust and moth consume, thieves break in and steal.
 More tragic than to lose such treasures is to lose the ability to make them; more tragic yet is to lose the desire to make them.
 That desire can only be provided by religious faith.
-It is religious faith that animates the traditions, that makes them live rather than linger.
+It is religious faith that animates the tradition, that makes it live rather than linger.

 It is the natural province of the Church to safeguard art and culture, even art and culture made by the foes of Ecclesia.
 It can welcome the genius of every nation and attune it to harmony.
 The need to do this should be felt in the present day, even more than at the time of Cassiodorus.
 Destructive forces are ascendant in all nations; all culture is at risk.